filirnd/vodafone-station-rgh3006-bot/README.md

 ## VODAFONE STATION TELEGRAM BOT

-This is a simple telegram bot for automatation a vodafone station commands.
+This is a simple telegram bot for automatation a vodafone station (rgh3006 version) commands.

 Working commands:
 /info => info about the commands